Middle Laplace transform and middle convolution for linear Pfaffian systems with irregular singularities: Middle Laplace transform in one variable

 \subsection{Fundamental properties of the middle Laplace transform}

 We summarize some fundamental properties of the (inverse) middle Laplace transform without proofs.
-The proofs will be given in Section \ref{sec:odeinv}. \begin{definition} A linear ordinary differential equation \eqref{eq:ode} or a $1$-form $\Omega$ in \eqref{eq:ode1form} is called \emph{irreducible} if there is no $\langle S, A_1,\ldots,A_q\rangle$-invariant subspace except $\mathbb{C}^N$ and $\{0\}$. \end{definition} As explained in the previous section, the (inverse) middle Laplace transform behaves well for irreducible equations. \begin{theorem} Suppose that the ordinary differential equation \eqref{eq:ode} is irreducible.
-Then, the following hold. \begin{enumerate}[(i)] \item $\mathcal{ML}^{-1}\circ\mathcal{ML}=\mathcal{ML}\circ\mathcal{ML}^{-1}=\mathrm{id.}$ \item The middle Laplace transformed system \eqref{eq:odeML} and the inverse middle Laplace transformed system \eqref{eq:odeinvML} are also irreducible. \end{enumerate} Here, the above symbol $``="$ is understood up to constant gauge equivalence; that is, the equations obtained by $\mathcal{ML}^{-1} \circ \mathcal{ML}$ and $\mathcal{ML} \circ \mathcal{ML}^{-1}$ coincide with the original one modulo a gauge transformation by some constant matrix $P \in \mathrm{GL}(N, \mathbb{C})$. \end{theorem}
+The proofs will be given in Section \ref{sec:odeinv}. \begin{definition} Let $N\ge1$.
+For a linear ordinary differential equation \eqref{eq:ode}, or equivalently its corresponding $1$-form $\Omega$ in \eqref{eq:ode1form}, we define the following notions. \begin{itemize} \item We say that it is \emph{irreducible} if there is no $\langle S, A_1,\ldots,A_q\rangle$-invariant subspace except $\mathbb{C}^N$ and $\{0\}$. \item We say that it is \emph{exceptional} if $N=1$ and $A_i=0$ for all $i=1,\ldots,q$.
+Otherwise, we say it is \emph{non-exceptional}. \end{itemize} \end{definition} We note that the exceptional case is precisely the scalar equation of the form $u'=\alpha u$ ($\alpha\in\bbC$).
+As explained in the previous section, the (inverse) middle Laplace transform behaves well for irreducible and non-exceptional equations. \begin{theorem} Suppose that the ordinary differential equation \eqref{eq:ode} is irreducible and non-exceptional.
+Then, the following hold. \begin{enumerate}[(i)] \item $\mathcal{ML}^{-1}\circ\mathcal{ML}=\mathcal{ML}\circ\mathcal{ML}^{-1}=\mathrm{id.}$ \item The middle Laplace transformed system \eqref{eq:odeML} and the inverse middle Laplace transformed system \eqref{eq:odeinvML} are also irreducible and non-exceptional. \end{enumerate} Here, the above symbol $``="$ is understood up to constant gauge equivalence; that is, the equations obtained by $\mathcal{ML}^{-1} \circ \mathcal{ML}$ and $\mathcal{ML} \circ \mathcal{ML}^{-1}$ coincide with the original one modulo a gauge transformation by some constant matrix $P \in \mathrm{GL}(N, \mathbb{C})$. \end{theorem}